-Ouino uses a non-linear learning path to deliver French lessons through a wonderfully designed desktop and mobile interface.
+Ouino uses a non-linear learning path to deliver the best learn French software lessons (or any other language) through a wonderfully designed desktop and mobile interface.
 If you are worried about designing a freestyle, non-linear learning path, this program can suggest one for you.
 At the end of each lesson you rate yourself, on a four-star scale, based on how well you understand the material, so you can revisit confusing topics.
 Another way to track your progress is with the Ouino calendar.
 Ouino adds a badge to the calendar each day you take a lesson that signifies the type of lesson you took and it lets you manually add badges if you practice French outside the software.

 The vocabulary module lets you memorize important words that you use in the other modules.
 Ouino teaches the often-misunderstood principles of vocabulary gender by using audio and visual clues.
 Masculine words are recorded by a male speaker and appear in red, and feminine nouns are recorded by a female speaker and are written in blue.
 At the end of the vocabulary module there’s a timed exercise called Fluency Sprint that asks you to write a French word based on an image and its English equivalent.

 There are two verb modules in Ouino: key verbs and conjugation verbs.
 The key verbs module first asks you to listen for verbs and then place the verb in a sentence with its corresponding pronoun.
 The conjugation module is a bit tougher and includes a matching game and writing exercise.
 This program places the French verbs side-by-side with their English translation to help you understand all the conjugation possibilities for each verb.